Critical System Tiering Methodology

 Critical System Tiering Procedure

-Systems are assigned a critical system tier based on the following matrix:
+Systems are designated a Critical System Tier based on the following matrix:

 Note: * As an extension of tiering methodology, the Data Classification Standard prescribes specific Security and Privacy control requirements for each data classification level.
 These requirements should be followed based on a system’s data classification, regardless of the system’s tier.